reiserlab/neuView/docs/user-guide.md

 Citation logs automatically rotate when they reach 1MB:
 - Up to 5 backup files are kept (`.log.1`, `.log.2`, etc.)
 - Check for repeated missing citations that should be added to `citations.csv`
-- Old backup files can be safely deleted if disk space is needed

 ### Common Issues